Kuri-DLQ/kuri-docs/docs/dashboard/view-messages.md

 ![view-messages](../../static/img/view-messages.png)

-Can view all messages and sort by timestamp and body
+Developers can view all of their dead-letter messages here.
+Click the arrows beside `Message Timestamp` or `Message Body` to sort in either ascending or descending order.